Villa Pisani, Bagnolo: History

 The Pisani were a rich family of Venetian nobles who owned several Villa Pisani, two of them designed by Andrea Palladio.
 The villa at Bagnolo was built in the 1540s and represents Palladio's first villa designed for a patrician family of Venice: his earlier villa commissions were from provincial nobility in the Vicenza area.
 The villa at Bagnolo was at the centre of an agricultural estate, as were most of the villas commissioned from Palladio.
-It was designed with rusticated features to complement its rural setting; in contrast, the Villa Pisani at Montagnana in a semi-urban setting utilizes more refined motifs.
+It was designed with rusticated features to complement its rural setting; in contrast, the Villa Pisani at Montagnana in a semi-urban setting usees more refined motifs.